hipe/tmx/zerk/doc/issues/050-CLI-table-notes.md

-"position system" simply refers to what the offsets mean when offsets are used to refer to columns: are the the columns *before* summary fields have been added, or after? because the answer will impact how we reference every column that occurrs after any summary field.
+"position system" simply refers to what the offsets mean when offsets are used to refer to columns: are the the columns *before* summary fields have been added, or after? the answer will impact how we reference every column that occurs after any summary field.

-but alas, (EDIT)
+the solution we arrived at was counter to instinct: we use "input offsets" when appropriate, and otherwise we use "field offsets". our instinct was to avoid using two position systems in the same design specifications, but it turns out there is a very real benefit to doing so:

-given this, it's more poka-yoke (EDIT)
+using both position systems is more poka-yoke: our pipeline is hard-coded to be two-pass only. so you can only create a field observer on an input field, not a derived field. using the position system of input offsets enforces this idea, by disallowing you to refer to a field that hasn't been "expanded" into the tuple yet.